Sir (1993 film)

 Sir is a 1993 Indian Hindi-language crime drama film directed by Mahesh Bhatt starring debutant Atul Agnihotri and Pooja Bhatt in the lead roles, with Naseeruddin Shah playing the title role.
-Paresh Rawal and Gulshan Grover play the villains.
-The core plot is based on the 1967 British film To Sir, with Love, about a teacher attempting to help and reform troubled students, with Bhatt turning it into an action-drama with the additional element of the Mumbai underworld.
+Paresh Rawal and Gulshan Grover play the antagonist.
+The core plot is based on the 1967 British film To Sir, with Love, about a teacher attempting to help and reform troubled students and Bhatt turning it into an action-drama with the additional element of the Mumbai underworld.
 The film was remade in Telugu as Gangmaster, with Rajasekhar.

 Plot

 Mumbai-based college lecturer Amar Verma lives with his wife, Shobha, and 6-year-old son, Kunal.
 When a war breaks out between gang lords Veljibhai and Chhapan Tikli alias Jimmy, a number of innocent bystanders fall victim, one of whom is Kunal.
-This devastates the Verma family.
-Shobha walks out on Amar, who then devotes his life to his students.
+This devastates the Verma family and Shobha walks out on Amar, who then devotes his life to his students.
 Many years later, when he finds out that a student, Pooja, is afflicted by stammering, he decides to help her.
 He finds out that she is the only child of gangster Veljibhai.

 Amar meets with Veljibhai, discusses the gang-war scenario, then meets with Chhapan Tikli and does the same.
 Amar gets the gangsters to agree on a truce so that he can take Pooja and the rest of the students on a field trip to Bangalore.
 Amar will soon find out that neither Veljibhai nor Chhapan Tikli has any intention of keeping any truce.
 As the two dons engage in a fight to the finish, it seems that Amar may well have jeopardized his own life as well as the lives of Pooja and the other students.
 An additional complication arises with Pooja falling in love with her classmate Karan and wishing to marry him against the wishes of her father.